 |PV Size||FIT (pence)|

-The benefit to the customer is not only in the FIT payment received for each kwh of production but also in the saving made by not having to purchase the equivalent amount of electricity produced on-site from a power supplier.
-For example, a customer adding a PV System (0-4kwp) to a house in March 2013 would benefit from the saving made on their existing bills by generating their own electricity rather than buying in that power, at for example 15p per unit, and would also benefit from the FIT which is worth 15.44p per unit.
-So the total benefit of the PV electricity used on-site is actually 15p + 15.44p = 30.44p per unit (kwh) of production.
-It is estimated that in a typical home 60% of PV generated electricity is used on-site with a guaranteed 50% being automatically ’deemed’ as exported to the grid earning an additional 4.6p kwh.
+A customer adding a PV System to a house would also benefit from the saving made on their existing bills by generating their own electricity rather than buying in that power.
+So the total benefit of the PV electricity used is actually 15p (grid price) + 4.07p (FIT income) = 19.07p per unit.
+It is estimated that in a typical home 60% of PV generated electricity is used on-site with a guaranteed 50% being automatically ‘deemed’ as exported to the grid earning an additional 5.03p per unit.

 Not all the financial benefits are realised on electricity production or use.
-PV systems add value to a property at they contribute to a higher EPC (Energy Performance Certificate) rating, as buyers will reap the rewards of the income generated and the reduced energy overheads.
-Furthermore, there are significant environmental benefits from producing your own clean energy and if requested we can detail the impact of this in terms of CO2 savings when we offer you a quote for a PV system.
+PV systems add value to a property as they contribute to a higher EPC (Energy Performance Certificate) rating, as buyers will reap the rewards of the income generated and the reduced energy overheads.
+Furthermore, there are significant environmental benefits from producing your own clean energy and if requested we can detail the impact of this in terms of CO2 savings when we offer you a quotation.